byu-oit/handel/docs/handel-basics/service-dependencies.rst

     Notice that the item in the dependencies list called 'queue' is referring to the service name specified for the SQS queue.

 See :ref:`consuming-service-dependencies` for information about how your consuming app (such as Beanstalk) can get the information it needs to talk to your service dependency (such as SQS).

-See :ref:`external-dependencies` for information on the details of external service events configuration.